 Marie stayed with Grace and Eric, she saw a counselor twice a week and was reclaiming herself.
 Pushing Sister Bernadette further and further away, as she became a new Marie.

 It was around September when Marie asked Grace, if she could join her and Eric in bed.
-Grace was slightly surprised by this request, but open to it, they had all gotten comfort with each other over the last three months.
+Grace was slightly surprised by this request, but open to it, they had all gotten comfort with each other over the last couple of months.

 Grace ran this request by Eric, and he agreed.